-Napa Valley College Estate Winery – Over the past six years we have talked to a number of vintners who have taken wine related classes at Napa Valley College.
-In Spring of 2008 the college winery acquired its bond making this the first community college in California to have a physical bonded winery on campus (beat Santa Rosa JC in this regard by merely a month).
-For many years the college’s wine program has served the community well and having a winery on campus makes sense – especially in the Napa Valley.
+Napa Valley College Estate Winery.
+Over the past sixteen years we have talked to a number of vintners who have taken wine related classes at Napa Valley College.
+In Spring of 2008 the college winery acquired its bond making this the first community college in California to have a physical bonded winery on campus (they beat Santa Rosa Junior College in this regard by merely a month).
+For many years the college’s wine program has served the community well and having a winery on campus makes sense, especially in Napa Valley.

 The winery and wine making program has received tremendous support from the surrounding wine industry.
 The Trefethen Family (owners of Trefethen Winery) gave money to build the primary classroom and the Napa Valley vintners came forward with financial support for the actual winery.
-In addition physical donations have been made – a number of their bottles and embossed foils have been given to the program.
+In addition, physical donations have been made including a number of donated bottles and embossed foils.

 The core of the program gives the students a solid understanding of how to operate winery equipment, do lab work, and provides critical details about the entire winemaking process.
-Today Dr. Stephen Krebs oversees the program (editors note: Dr. Krebs retired in 2014) and is the viticulturist for their estate vineyard.
+For many years Dr. Stephen Krebs oversaw the program (editor’s note: Dr. Krebs retired in 2014) and was the viticulturist for their estate vineyard.
 During our first visit to the winery, Brian Avila was the head winemaker and was who we met with years ago; taught several “learn by doing” winemaking courses.
-The winemaking program is entirely hands on – as Brian says, “if you make a mistake here, that’s part of the learning process – you won’t be fired!”.
-The class is held once a week but a working winery needs attention daily – in that regard they offer internships and you can learn and work at the winery outside of the regularly scheduled class times.
+The winemaking program is entirely hands on as Brian told us, “If you make a mistake here, that’s part of the learning process – you won’t be fired”!
+The class is held once a week, but a working winery needs attention daily – in that regard they offer internships and students can learn and work at the winery outside of regularly scheduled class times.

 To build skill sets during class they will make wines in certain styles.
-Case in point is their 2009 Chardonnay, stylistically the opposite of how the Sauvignon Blanc was made.
+Case in point is the 2009 Napa Valley College Chardonnay; stylistically the opposite of how the Sauvignon Blanc was made.
 Components of this wine were fermented and aged separately based on two types of yeasts and then ultimately blended together before bottling.
 In contrast to the Sauvignon Blanc this Chardonnay was entirely barrel fermented in new American oak.
-Notes of oak initially show on the bouquet and as the wine breathes more aromas come forward including orange blossom, honeysuckle and just a hint of crème brule.
+Notes of oak initially show on the bouquet and as the wine breathes more aromas come forward including orange blossom, honeysuckle and just a hint of crème Brulé.
 The palate is rounded with some weight with lingering fruit on the finish as well as toasted oak.

 It is nice to find wines with reasonable alcohol levels and all the wines we tasted are under 14%.
-The 2009 Syrah clocks in at merely 11.7% alcohol – definitely the lowest alcohol for this varietal we’ve tried in Napa.
-The nose is about the fruit – dominated by aromas of black licorice and then bacon fat, blueberry, dried rose petal and a touch of chocolate hiding in the background.
-This lighter style cool weather Syrah, like the other red wines we tried shows great mouth watering natural acidity.
-It has a balanced food friendly palate.
+The 2009 Napa Valley College Syrah clocks in at merely 11.7% alcohol – definitely the lowest alcohol for this varietal we’ve tried in Napa.
+The nose is about the fruit and is dominated by aromas of black licorice and then bacon fat, blueberry, dried rose petal and a touch of chocolate hiding in the background.
+This lighter style cool weather Syrah, like the other red wines we tried, shows great mouthwatering natural acidity.
+It is balanced and food friendly on the palate.

-The 2008 Cabernet Sauvignon (inaugural release) comes in under 13% alcohol.
-The nose is restrained and elegant – this wine proves you don’t have to reach higher alcohol levels to show fruit or eliminate greenness (of which there is none in this wine).
-Good acidity, red fruit – currant and cherry anchor the palate.
-The finish is surprisingly long (longest of any of the wines we tried) and has decent structure.
+The 2008 Napa Valley College Cabernet Sauvignon (inaugural release) comes in under 13% alcohol.
+The nose is restrained and elegant and this wine proves one does not have to reach higher alcohol levels to show fruit or eliminate greenness (of which there is none in this wine).
+Shows good acidity and red fruits including currant and cherry on the palate.
+The finish is surprisingly long (longest of any of the wines we tried) and offers decent structure.

-What will become an annual tradition was their special donation of wine to the Napa Valley Wine auction in 2011.
-This big format bottle is not your typical 12 liter Balthazar, rather the wine is contained in a ceramic amphora created by the college’s ceramics department.
+What has become an annual tradition was their special donation of wine to the Napa Valley Wine auction in 2011.
+This big format bottle is not your typical 12-liter Balthazar, rather the wine is contained in a ceramic amphora created by the college’s ceramics department.
 This wine was entered in the auction and was purchased by a large format collector in Los Angeles…certainly one of a kind!

 With only a staff of four people and a lack of continuity created because of being a college winery, it is rather remarkable what the program has accomplished in such a short time.
 Outreach is important to their success; tastings are held from time to time at the winery for faculty and once a year to the public during their annual MayFair Celebration Wine Release party (held of course in May).
 The event is held next to their estate vineyards, includes food and wine pairings (a number of local restaurants attend) and demonstrations relating to wine making are offered.

-The wine is available at Vallergas Market in Napa as well as several local restaurants including Carpe Diem and Downtown Joes.
+The wine is sometimes available at several local restaurants including Carpe Diem and Downtown Joes.
 All proceeds from the purchase of their wine go directly back into the winery and the students’ education.
 Their total production runs between 500 and 700 cases annually.
 For more information on this unique winery and to purchase wine, visit: www.napavalley.edu/career-education/career-education-programs/viticulture-and-winery-technology.html